|Princesses Qajar: Princess 'Esmat (left) and Princess Fatemah of Persia (right).|

 The only fact about this historical meme is that at that time, it was fashionable for Persian women to wear mustache.
 “Many Persian-language sources, as well as photographs, from the nineteenth century confirm that Qajar women sported a thin mustache, or more accurately a soft down, as a sign of beauty,” explained Dr. Afsaneh Najmabadi.

 The memes and fake stories circulating online refer not to a single princess, but actually to two female dynasts: Princess Fatemah Khanum"'Esmat al-Dowleh" and her half-sister, Princess Zahra Khanom Tadj es-Saltaneh.
-Their father, Naser al-Din Shah Qajar, ruled Persian from 1848 until he was assassinated in 1896.
+Their father, Naser al-Din Shah Qajar, ruled Persia from 1848 until he was assassinated in 1896.
 He was the third-longest reigning monarch and the first Persian sovereign to formally visit Europe.
-The shah took a constant liking to literature and photography and it was he who took a picture of his own daughter, 'Esmat, the very pictures that went viral online.
+The shah took a constant liking to literature and photography and it was he who took a very picture of his own daughter, 'Esmat, that went viral online.
 Since the image was taken in the mid- to late 19th-century by the Persian king himself, the news, therefore, saying the images were taken in the early 1900s are totally baseless.

 As to the 13 men killing themselves over unrequited love, it is probable, according to historian Victoria Martinez, that ‘Esmat was already married off before she even turned 12.
 The marriage was most-likely arranged since that was the custom of the day, leaving her no time to meet any man other than her male relatives.